 You may hear collagen referred to as a “complex protein,” which is not surprising considering it contains a whopping 19 different amino acids.
 Amino acids are the “building blocks of proteins” and collagen includes a mix of both nonessential (also called conditional) and essential types.

 Meanwhile, what are collagen peptides?
 Collagen peptides contain the same exact set of amino acids and nutrients as collagen, but have undergone a process called hydrolysis to break them down into shorter chains of proteins.

 Not only can hydrolyzed collagen peptides be dissolved in both hot or cold water, but may be easier for your stomach to break down and digest.
 Ancient Nutrition's Multi Collagen Protein includes both hydrolyzed bovine collagen peptides and hydrolyzed fish collagen peptides.

-Consuming collagen is a particularly great way to get more conditional AAs, like arginine, glutamine, glycine and proline — which can be lacking in your diet if you don’t eat a diverse range of protein foods.
+Consuming collagen is a particularly great way to get more conditional amino acids, like arginine, glutamine, glycine and proline — which can be lacking in your diet if you don’t eat a diverse range of protein foods.

-Proline and glycine are the primary types of AAs found in collagen chains.
+Proline and glycine are the primary types of amino acids found in collagen chains.
 Both proline and glycine are generally not very abundant in animal meats, which is where most people eating a “Western diet” get the majority of their protein from.